tm-a-t/TGPy/guide/docs/extensibility/modules.md

 ## Manage your modules

-Use the string value of `modules` to list all of your modules:
+List all your modules with the string value of `modules`:

 ```python
 modules
 ```

-Modules are executed when TGPy starts.
-By default, modules are executed in order of addition.

 Modules are stored as separate Python files in `data/modules` directory.
 You can safely edit them manually.

-TODO: metadata explanation
+Modules run each time TGPy starts.
+By default, they run in order of addition.
+[Read about module settings](/extensibility/module_settings)